yf956613/odoo-1/doc/reference/orm.rst

 Recordsets
 ==========

-Interaction with models and records is performed through recordsets, a sorted set of records of the same model.
+Interactions with models and records are performed through recordsets, a sorted set of records of the same model.

-.. warning:: contrary to what the name implies, it is currently possible for
+.. warning:: Contrary to what the name implies, it is currently possible for
              recordsets to contain duplicates.
 This may change in the future.

-.. todo is it still possible?

 Methods defined on a model are executed on a recordset, and their ``self`` is a recordset::